galexynye/midi-sequencing/src/pages/post/2017-08-01-boscomac/boscomac.md

 Note: Although each video embed looks the same, each one is timed stamped to the spot where we look at that specific instrument.

 <h2>What Is Reaktor?</h2>

 If you are not familiar with Reaktor, it is a "Modular DSP Lab", in other words it is a VST/AU plugin that allows users to build their own synths, effects, and sample based instruments piece by piece.
-Boscomac has taken advantage of Reaktor system to create the best donationware I, personally, have ever seen.
+Boscomac has taken advantage of Reaktor system to create the best donationware I have ever seen.
 You need to own the full version of NI's Reaktor 5 or 6, which costs $199 as a standalone or is included in <a href="https://www.native-instruments.com/en/products/komplete/bundles/komplete-11/included-products/" target="_blank" rel="noopener">Native Instuments Komplete</a> and Komplete Ultimate bundles.
 Besides Boscomac there are a bunch of other free user designed synths for Reaktor that are worth checking out.

 I'm not sure if Boscomac's instruments work in Reaktor 6, the latest version of Reaktor.
 I assume they do but I haven't tested it, so if anyone gets a chance to test them out, please leave a comment here or on youtube to let us know.